 Supplement your vegetables and fruits with a moderate protein intake.
 This can be supplied in moderation from meat and other sources.
 Meatless foods such as dairy products, eggs, legumes, or nuts also provide great sources of protein.
 Even lactose intolerant people can usually enjoy certain healthy dairy products without problems.

-These include matured cheese, ghee, or specially developed lactose-free products.
-As cheese ripens, the the lactic acid bacteria break down lactose so the end product only has small amounts.
-With specially produced lactose-free products such as cream, yogurt or sour cream, the lactose is broken down into its two individual components.
+These quality proteins include matured cheese, ghee, or specially developed lactose-free products.
+As cheese ripens, the the lactic acid bacteria break down lactose.
+The end product only has small amounts of lactose.
+With specially produced lactose-free products such as cream, yogurt, or sour cream, the lactose is broken down into its two individual components.
 As a result, the lactose-free product usually tastes slightly sweeter, because the two individual sugar molecules have a higher sweetening power than the lactose.

 4. Enjoy Red Meat in Moderation